top of page

 Project Aletheia - Project Aletheia is a platform for bridging the gap between science and practice in interrogation, spanning the breadth of law enforcement and the national security space.
 The premise of the Project is that we are stronger together, that we can mutually benefit from each other’s knowledge and experience.
 Founded in 2020 at John Jay College of Criminal Justice at the City University of New York.

-"Read Him/Her" - A phrase indicating that a suspect should be informed of their Miranda rights, which include the right to remain silent and the right to an attorney.
+"Read Him/Her" - A slang phrase indicating that a suspect should be informed of their Miranda rights, which include the right to remain silent and the right to an attorney.

 Reflection - (Active Listening Skill) - Repeating back some elements of what has been said or implied by the interviewee.
+Also called reflection of meaning.

 Reid Technique - A method used in North America to assist detectives in interviewing suspects.